-- 1. Click the Import CA button.

-- 2. Paste the certificate information into the appropriate entry fields in the window.

-- 3. Click OK.
+- 1. Select the CA button radio button and click Next. - 2.
+Paste the certificate information into the appropriate entry fields in the window. - 3.
+Click OK.

 Regardless of the method chosen, the CA Management tab will be re-displayed, and all information provided will be displayed in the appropriate column and fields in the Top section of the window.